Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Step Four – Spices

-Heat ¼ cup oil in a skillet over low.
+Heat ¼ cup of oil in a skillet over low heat.
 Add the garlic, tomato paste, paprika, cumin, and Aleppo pepper.
 Stir and cook for one to two minutes until fragrant.

 Step Five – Tomatoes